André Bénard

-biography
+Biography

 Born Pierre Jacques André Bénard in Draveil, in a southern suburb of Paris, on Aug.
 19, 1922, Bénard passed the entrance examination of École polytechnique (the famous French cadet and engineer school) in 1942.
 But because of World War II, he joined the French Resistance in southern France then in North Africa.

 After having landed in Provence in August 1944, he was fighting around Belfort (south to Alsace) when Polytechnique recalled him in order to begin studies (autumn 1944).

 Two years later, he joined the Royal Dutch Shell Group as an engineer.
 Fifteen years later, he was appointed a senior executive, first in France, then in the Netherlands and United Kingdom : from 1972 to 1983, he was one of the seven general managers of the Anglo-Dutch Group.

 Three years after he retired from Shell, in 1986, he was approached to work on the construction of the Channel tunnel, as the co-chairman of the Anglo-French company in charge of supervising the building process (Eurotunnel).
 Fours years later (1990), he became its only chairman, a position he held until 1994, date of the opening of the transnational infrastructure.

-He definitely retired in 1994 and died in Paris in 2016.
+He retired in 1994 and died in Paris in 2016.